Social Security: The “Third Rail” No More

 Below, I’ll show you how to protect your Social Security benefits and also grow your retirement portfolio.

 The massive federal deficit isn’t just an abstraction.
 It poses a tangible long-term threat to investors.
-The deficit will drive up interest rates and tie the hands of policymakers when the next recession hits.
+The deficit eventually will drive up interest rates and tie the hands of policymakers in their ability to counteract economic contractions.
 The 2017 tax cuts that fueled the deficit only provided a short-term stimulus, mostly in the form of stock buybacks (with little in the way of business investment).

 Interest rates are low but they won’t stay that way forever.
 The federal government must issue bonds to finance the exploding deficits.
 Making such a large amount of bonds attractive to buyers will require higher yields.